xtaran/unburden-home-dir/README.md

   the best to logout from your X session and do the remaining steps in a failsafe session, on the text console or remotely via SSH.

-* Run "unburden-home-dir".
+* Run

+  > unburden-home-dir

 * Start your applications again.

+* If everything works fine, uncomment

+  > UNBURDEN_HOME=true

-* If everything works fine, uncomment "UNBURDEN_HOME=true" in /etc/default/unburden-home-dir to enable unburden-home-dir for X sessions of all users or add "UNBURDEN_HOME=true" to ~/.unburden-home-dir to enable it just on a per-user base.
+  in /etc/default/unburden-home-dir to enable unburden-home-dir for X sessions of all users or add it to ~/.unburden-home-dir to enable it just on a per-user base.
 (Create the file if it doesn't exist yet.)

 Common Issues / Troubleshooting
 ===============================

 * If you get error messages like

-    cannot remove directory for ~/.something/Cache: Directory not empty at /usr/bin/unburden-home-dir line 203
+  > cannot remove directory for ~/.something/Cache: Directory not empty at /usr/bin/unburden-home-dir line 203

   there is likely a process running which still has files open in that directory or a subdirectory thereof.